nullstack/nullstack.github.io/articles/getting-started.md

 ### index.js

-This is the webpack entry point.
+This is the Webpack entry point.

 Usually, you don't have to touch this file, but it is a convenient place to import global dependencies like CSS frameworks.